ds30mins/mercantail-pet-merge-prototype/README.md

 Primary hypothesis formed: Players who don't complete their first merge chain within 90 seconds disengage before reaching the commerce loop.
 The onboarding sequence should prioritise a guided first merge — not a free-play start.

 Next test: Guided vs. free-play onboarding — targeting lift from 33% to 50%+ on Tier 2+ progression rate.
-→ Full playtest brief with session-level data, funnel analysis, and A/B test design: [link] → Full portfolio brief with market research, competitor analysis, and roadmap: [link]
+→ Full playtest brief with session-level data, funnel analysis, and A/B test design: [link coming soon] → Full portfolio brief with market research, competitor analysis, and roadmap: [link coming soon]

 ---